 No. Only professionals directly involved in the investigation are allowed to observe the interview.
 This is done to reduce the possible stress that can be placed on a child and to provide a neutral setting for the child and the investigation.

-Many of us working at the Child Advocacy Center are parents just like you.
+Many of us working at The Tree House Child Advocacy Center of Montgomery County, MD are parents just like you.
 We understand how being in the same room with our child may influence what the child says or doesn’t say.
 If our child doesn’t answer quickly enough, we may answer for them.
 Whenever we have made exceptions to the rule, it just doesn’t work.
 It’s hard for us as moms and dads to sit quietly or not influence the interview with a concerned look or an emotional reaction.